giampaolo/confix/docs/index.rst

         section=None)
       File "/home/giampaolo/svn/confix/confix.py", line 393, in process_pair
         raise UnrecognizedKeyError(key, new_value, section=section)
-    confix.UnrecognizedKeyError: configuration file provides key 'host' with value 'localhost' but key 'host' is not defined in the config class
+    confix.UnrecognizedKeyError: configuration file provides setting key 'host' with value 'localhost' but setting key 'host' is not defined in the config class

 Things to note:
- - key ``'host'`` was specified in the configuration file but not in the default config class.
+ - setting key ``'host'`` was specified in the configuration file but not in the default config class.

 Errors: types checking
 ----------------------

-Each key in the config class (may) have a default value.
+Each setting key in the config class (may) have a default value.
 By default  confix will raise an exception if the value overwritten by the configuration file (or environment variable) has a different type.
 This can be disabled with ``parse('config.yaml', type_check=False)``.

 python file: